 In chapter two, the words leapt from the page to my heart as Jesus spoke to the Church in Ephesus.
 His tone was heavy and serious, yet intimate, tender, and loving.
 Clearly this message was meant for Christians throughout history, not just the church of Ephesus.
 It was meant for me – and for you.

 Jesus spoke to his church.
 “I know your deeds, your hard work and your perseverance.
 I know that you cannot tolerate wicked people, that you have tested those who claim to be apostles but are not, and have found them false.
 You have persevered and have endured hardships for my name, and have not grown weary.”
 (Revelation 2:2-3)

 While reading this, I sensed the Lord speaking to me.
 Personally…

 “I know you work hard, Gwen.
 I know you spend countless, thankless hours doing mundane tasks like laundry, driving kids around, vacuuming floors, cleaning toilets, preparing meals, and managing relationships.
-I know you are exhausted and wish you were more productive.
+I know you’re exhausted and wish you were more productive and organized.
 I know you serve at church.
-I know of your good intentions to spend quality time with me even though your often-inverted-priorities and distractions keep us from deeply connecting far too often.”
+I know of your good intentions to spend quality time with me even though your often-inverted-priorities and distractions keep us from deeply connecting sometimes.”

 His voice continued the heart-whispers as mine swelled…